This post presents some ideas on how you create Christmas planter heads using holiday decor such as ornaments and garland.

 Our theme for Christmas decor this year is winter whites with metallics.
 For metallics, we used copper, silver and gold.
 So, the items used in our planter heads reflects this theme.
 Having said that, you can use any color theme you choose.

-There is a hole in the back of the planter heads which is intended to hold the pot of a plant.
+There is a hole in the back of the planter heads which is intended to hold the pot of a plant or flowers.
 Instead, I opted to use this space to hold a variety Christmas ornaments and decor.

 Here is a summary of the items used: